Kafkamorph/DOAwilds/README.md

 Example output for Realm Mesite: (the binary corresponds to the decoding - if you don't know what it is, then ignore it.)

+Bugs: 'level' of cities are incorrect.
+Blame Kabam. :P

 start: 2013-06-29 03:31:29
 -     0- [0 x 0]  ctype[  mountain] level[ 6]   100110x 1 [x000 y000]
 -     1- [0 x 1]  ctype[      hill] level[10]  1001010x 2 [x000 y001]